 “So easy your human companion could do it too!”

-This prepares you for interviews where you might have to describe, for instance, the difference between a variable declaration with ES5 keyword “var” vs. a variable declaration using the ES6 keyword “let”.
+This prepares you for interviews.
+You might have to describe the difference between a variable declaration with ES5 keyword “var” vs. using the ES6 keyword “let”.

 Freecodecamp works well in this regard with its presentation of the material.
 The learning platform is very similar to the platform used for their HTML and CSS lessons.